PipInSpace/pipinspace.github.io/text-src/Privacy.md

     <!--Content-->
     <h1>Privacy Notice</h1>
     <p>
-        This website uses or saves none of your data.
+        This website uses or saves no personal data.
+No Cookies or Analytics are used.
     </p>

 {{component: impressum}}